technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

     Copilot include an analysis of these areas.
 To put the finishing touch on your reports, enter the following prompt:

-    **Please amend the market analysis to include an analysis of each of these areas for the Toy industry.
+    ++**Please amend the market analysis to include an analysis of each of these areas for the Toy industry.
 Also update the business plan that you created for Tailspin Toys based on these insights.
-Thanks**!
+Thanks**!++

     ![](./media/image13.png)